 Alisa Plant, Louisiana State

 - Create, implement, and monitor programs to help scholars improve their understanding of scholarly publishing, the role of university presses, and the value of peer review, primarily as a service to scholarship but also to support individual Association members in demonstrating value to their parent institutions and develop a community of faculty advocates for presses everywhere.

 - Finish preparations for and launch the new “Ask AUPresses” web site.
 Work with Central Office staff on launch and promotion plans.

-- Establish procedures for adding fresh “Ask AUPresses” content regularly, including a protocol for sharing/rotating responsibility for monitoring and answering visitor-submitted questions.
+- Evaluate and finalize procedures for adding fresh “Ask AUPresses” content regularly, including a protocol for sharing/rotating responsibility for monitoring and answering visitor-submitted questions.

 - Working with the Acquisitions Editorial Committee as necessary, and in conjunction with the Central Office, develop a webinar explaining the publishing process to new scholars; work with the Central Office to make the webinar broadly available on Association and individual member websites, on popular video hosting platforms, and broadly across social media.